purveshmakode24/git-inst/README.md

 # git-inst:bookmark_tabs:

-Create your Technical/Non-technical gists or even stories and share it to the world!
+Create your Technical/Non-technical gists or even stories and share them to the world!

 How this works:
 - Go to profile icon to the top right corner -> click on `Your gists`